 One candy and three pencils for Rs.
 10 => 3x + y = 10

 Two candies and one pencil for Rs.
 5 => x + 2y = 5

 a1 = 3, b1 = 1, c1 = -10

 a2 = 1, b2 = 2, c2 = -5

 and y = 5/5 = 1

-The cost of one pencil is Rs.
-3 and the cost of one candy are Rs.
+Therefore, the cost of one pencil is Rs.
+3, and the cost of one candy is Rs.
 1.